Etsako East

 Etsako East is a local government council in Edo State, Nigeria with its headquarters at Agenebode.
 It has an area of 1,133 km^{2} and a population of 145,996 at the 2006 census.
 The postal code of the area is 312.

+Climate condition

+Estako East in Edo State has basically two weather conditions.
+These climate conditions are the rainy season and the dry season.